 2. Respect deadlines.

 The people you're working with may have critical deadlines throughout the day and need your input to finish out their work too, so be cognizant of the need to reply to certain emails, messages, and calls in a timely manner.
+Say you want to learn how to become a life insurance agent; if you’re on contract with a company, running your own schedule still requires a hard deadline.
 Make it a habit to periodically check in with your teammates—they'll return the favor and be more likely to have your back when you're tackling challenging projects.

 3. Face time still matters.